 - Clinical staff is more satisfied because the time-consuming indexing burden has been removed and the time to scan has been reduced from 1.5 minutes/page to 6 seconds/page

 - Patient care has improved because physicians can easily locate the necessary documents during a patient’s visit.

 Adoption by physicians expanded rapidly in the centralized indexing model.
-To learn more about scanning medical records at the point of care and centrally indexing, watch this video now.
+To learn more about scanning medical records at the point of care and centrally indexing, schedule a demo now.